HPC & Big Data FAQ

 Please do not share your login credentials.
 Accounts will be disabled if found to violate this policy.

-We do not provide local access to Extreme.
+We do not provide local access to Extreme and SABER.
 If you’ve been granted access, you should log into the cluster using your UIC netID and ACCC common password.

 Use an SSH client to connect to login-1.<cluster-name>.acer.uic.edu.